heushreck/AmazonCloneAndroid/README.md

 # AmazonCloneAndroid

-A clone of the Amazon Android App.\n
+A clone of the Amazon Android App.
-Done with Android X
+Done with Android X: Recyclingviews, Fragments, Drawer Layouts and  AppBar Layouts.